olivergeorge/devcards-vs-clojure-spec/README.md

 * Devcards would only show one example, Boo!
 * This library includes a wrapper to make the devcard generators interactive.
 Yay!
 * Specifying a devcard for every function is haaard!
 Boo!
-* This library includes a helper to generate devcards for all spec fns in a namespace.
+* This library (will) include a helper to generate devcards for all spec fns in a namespace.
 Yay!
 * [insert next pain point]... [boo]
 * [contribute new feature]... [yay]